flipflop133/brother_dcpj752dw_arch_setup/README.md

 - Enable and start cups.service and cups.socket
 - Edit /etc/nsswitch.conf and change the hosts line to:
 hosts: ... mdns_minimal [NOTFOUND=return] resolve ...
+- Open UDP port 5353 if you use a firewall
 - Run avahi-discover in a terminal and you should see your printer
 - With avahi-discover opened, head to localhost:631, go to Administration page and connect as root user then select "Add Printer" and configure your printer either via usb or select your printer in "Discovered Network Printers"
 ### Links: